ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-logic.md

 The code required to satisfy these tests is left as an exercise for the reader.
 Here is a synopsis if what you need to do:

-- The signature of `setSession` needs to be updated to take a parameter of type `Session`.
 - The file global `session` needs to be set to the passed value.
 - The `setSession` function needs to return the result of calling `Preferences.set()` (be sure to import `Preferences`).
 The signature for `Preferences.set()` is `set({ key: string, value: string }), so the passed session will need to be converted from an object to a string via `JSON.stringify()`.